-What you do when you have planned to sell your house, but your real estate agent tells that it smells very badly with cooking odors?
+What you do when you have planned to sell your house, but your real estate agent tells you that it smells very badly with cooking odors?
 You might think that a good professional cleaning would do the trick.
 Sadly, that is not enough.
-Cooking odors gets trapped in appliances, ventilation system, on walls and ceiling, in carpet, in nooks and crannies.
-So, what most of homeowners do?
+Cooking odors get trapped in appliances, ventilation systems, walls and ceiling, carpet, nooks, and crannies.
+So, what most homeowners do?
 There are many similar answers.

 Some spend thousands of dollars to eliminate the odors.
-They do cleaning, painting, replacement of appliances, replacement of flooring, cleaning of ventilation system, replacement of HVAC system and more.
+They do cleaning, painting, replacement of appliances, replacement of flooring, cleaning of the ventilation system, replacement of HVAC system, and more.
 Others take another approach to avoid that up-front expense.

 These homeowners clean and then try to cover the odors with room fresheners.
 Most people who come through their home and they detect the smell on the spot and reject the house.
-Finally, the homeowner finds a buyer who is ready to buy the house, odor and all, at much reduced price.
-Therefore, the homeowner is in loss of tens of thousands of dollars in lost revenue from the sale.
+Finally, the homeowner finds a buyer who is ready to buy the house, odor and all, at a much-reduced price.
+Therefore, the homeowner is at a loss of tens of thousands of dollars in lost revenue from the sale.

-Fabrics absorbs grease and odors very quickly and cannot be cleaned with a quick wipe-down the way hard surface can.
+Fabrics absorb grease and odors very quickly and cannot be cleaned with a quick wipe-down the way hard surfaces can.
 Close your bedroom and closet door before cooking anything smelly or greasy ensures that you will not have to fall asleep in a bed that smells like bacon.

 Clean the splatters on the stove and countertop, and wash all greasy cooking pans as fast as possible.
 There is nothing worse than waking up to a pan full of stinking oil sitting on the stove.